Provisional Year FAQs

 Do I need to know someone in the League to join?

 No!
-The sponsorship requirement was removed in accordance with our commitment to diversity and Inclusion.
+The sponsorship requirement was removed in accordance with our commitment to diversity, equity and inclusion.

 Why do I need to be a Provisional Member before I’m an Active Member?

 The first year of your Junior League is spent as a Provisional Member so that you can learn about the JLA and our community work.
 It gives new members the chance to learn about the organization and structure of the league while getting exposure to different placements.
 This is not a “test” to become an Active Member, but an opportunity for you to understand where you want to give your time before committing to a year-long placement as an Active Member